jeffreylim/t_engine_project/readme.txt

    All operations (Shape drawing, checking and removal of filled rows) occurs here.

    Shape.hpp ==> Shape definitions and representations.
-   Contains only enums and static const declarations.
+   Contains only enums and static const type declarations.